 In is.na(x) : is.na() applied to non-(list or vector) of type 'NULL'

 The vcdb is empty.

+[AR: I would guess your VCDB data did not load up properly.
+With my changes, if you set your working directory to ch09, the “jsondir” should point (by default) to the new data added into ch07 (assuming ch07 and ch09 are at the same level in your folder structure).
+Now it should load up with little effort (I hope).]

-Looking at the output from the dim() command, the data from VCDB at this point is providing 1,733 rows (one row per incident in the data repository) and 272 columns.
-Each column is a single enumeration in the data and you can see what the columns are by looking at the column names with the colnames() command.
+Looking at the output from the dim() command, the data from VCDB at this point is providing 1,643 rows (one row per incident in the data repository) and 264 columns.
+Each column is a single enumeration in the data, and you can see what the columns are by looking at the column names with the colnames() command.
 When veris2matrix() creates the matrix, it will create a unique column for every enumeration it sees within the VERIS data.
-For example, if the hacking variety of a SQL injection attack is present, one column in the matrix will be action.hacking.variety.SQLi and the column will be a zero or a one depending on if that particular value was present in the incident, and will be set for all the incidents in the matrix.
-If none of the incidents is recorded with SQL injection, than the whole column will not be present.
+For example, if the hacking variety of a SQL injection attack is present, one column in the matrix will be action.hacking.variety.SQLi and the column will be a 0 or a 1, depending on if that particular value was present in the incident, and will be set for all the incidents in the matrix.
+If none of the incidents is recorded with SQL injection, the whole column will not be present.
 The entire matrix is just a collection of ones and zeros at this point.
-This matrix isn’t directly helpful to you, but it will serve as the base data from which you’ll generate our training data.
+This matrix isn’t directly helpful as is, but it will serve as the base data from which you’ll generate the training data.

-Next you’ll want to identify the variables that you want to compare and that is all of the victim industries.
-In order to get that list, you can simply look at the column names and pull out columns with “victim.industry” in the title and use those as the variables.
-You will want to pass that into the function from verisr called foldmatrix(), which will take in the numeric matrix you just created and the list of variables we’re going to fold this matrix on (the victim industries).
+Next, you’ll identify the variables that you want to comparethe victim industries.
+In order to get that list, you can simply look at the column names, pull out columns with victim.industry in the title, and use them as the variables.
+You will want to pass that into the function from verisr called foldmatrix(), which will take in the numeric matrix you just created and the list of variables you’re going to fold this matrix on (the victim industries).

-You will also pass in two other variables the first will be min, so we can set a minimum threshold for the number of incidents in each industry.
+You will also pass in two other variables.
+The first variable is min, which enables you to set a minimum threshold for the number of incidents in each industry.
 If an industry has less than the minimum, it will not be included in the analysis.
 For this exercise, you’ll set 10 as the minimum.
-The last variable to pass in is clean which asks the function to clean up the final matrix by removing the rows less than the minimum and any columns that are all the same (if they exist).
+The last variable to pass in is clean, which asks the function to clean up the final matrix by removing the rows less than the minimum and any columns that are all the same.
 You will need to clean it up since those variables will not contribute to the analysis.
-If you were using this to do PCA analysis, it would throw an error if you didn’t first clean up the matrix.
+If you were using this approach to do PCA analysis, it would throw an error if you didn’t first clean up the matrix.

+Listing 9-9

+# requires package : verisr (7-5),

+# requires object : vmat (9-8)

 # now pull the column names and extract industries

 vmat.names <- colnames(vmat)

 industry <- vmat.names[grep('victim.industry', vmat.names)]

 # "fold" the matrix on industries

+# this pulls all the incidents for the industry

+# and compresses so the proportions of the features are represented.

 imat <- foldmatrix(vmat, industry, min=10, clean=T)

 dim(imat)

-## [1] 17 260
+## [1] 17 251

 I can’t test this code due to the previous error in loading vcdb.
 Same goes for all the yellow colored code below.

+[AR: see above, also, if not working I could work through it with you.]